gds32571/UPSx-control.ino/README.md

 # UPSx-control.ino
 Operating code for UPS3 controller

-For addional information on this project, refer to https://gswann.blogspot.com/2019/01/ups-project.html
+For additional information and pictures on this project, refer to https://gswann.blogspot.com/2019/01/ups-project.html